-On September 1, 2023, we entered into the September Bridge Financing in the aggregate principal amount of \$198,128.
+On September 1, 2023, we entered into a bridge loan for working capital purposes, with various accredited investors, all of whom are pre-existing stockholders, in the aggregate principal amount of \$197,421 (the "September Bridge Financing"), after giving effect to the Representative Affiliate Transactions.
 The September Bridge Financing consists of senior secured convertible notes that have a maturity date of March 1, 2024.
-Such notes accrue interest on the unpaid principal amount at a rate of eight percent (8%) per annum and will automatically convert into shares of Common Stock in connection with the IPO at a twenty percent (20%) discount to the price per IPO Share plus 551 Bonus Shares (43,523 shares, assuming an initial public offering price of \$6.00 per IPO Share, the midpoint of the price range set forth on the cover page of the IPO Prospectus).
+Such notes accrue interest on the unpaid principal amount at a rate of eight percent (8%) per annum and will automatically convert into shares of Common Stock in connection with the IPO at a twenty percent (20%) discount to the price per IPO Share plus 549 Bonus Shares (43,385 shares, based on the initial public offering price of \$6.00 per IPO Share).
 The senior secured convertible notes issued in the September Bridge Financing are secured by a security interest in all of our assets (including our patents and intellectual property licenses).
 In connection with the September Bridge Financing, on March 1, 2023, we also entered into a securities purchase agreement with holders of the notes, pursuant to which we are required to file a registration statement within 180 calendar days after consummation of the IPO, providing for the resale of Common Stock received by holders of the notes upon conversion of such notes.
 Additionally, we entered into a subordination and intercreditor agreement, effective September 1, 2023, with the holders of the senior secured convertible notes issued in the April Bridge Financing, pursuant to which those notes and certain liens of the Company will be subordinated to the rights of the holders of the notes issued in the September Bridge Financing.